-The County Pension Scheme is a multi-employer defined benefit scheme administered for the benefit of Local Authorities and other bodies and is managed in accordance with the Local Government Pension Scheme Regulations 1997 (as amended).
+The County Pension Scheme is a multi-employer defined benefit scheme administered for the benefit of Local Authorities and other bodies and is managed in accordance with the Local Government Pension Scheme Regulations 2013 (as amended).
 Past and present employees are covered by the provisions of the County Pension Scheme.
 Members of the County Scheme accrue an index linked pension of 1/80 of the best of the last three years pensionable service for each year of service.
 Additional benefits include a lump sum on retirement, continued (reduced) pensions for a spouse on the death of the member and benefits for dependents on death or permanent incapacity in service.

 The trustees are unable to confirm the charity's share of the underlying assets and liabilities of the County Pension Scheme and therefore the Scheme is accounted for as a defined contribution scheme.
-The County Pension Scheme provides that in the event that a single employer has individuals contributing to the scheme then any remaining liability for benefits payable under the scheme falls on that employer.
-Since the main participating employers are statutory bodies, the trustees consider it highly improbable that such a liability will ever fall to the Trust.